NateEag/how-i-code/drafts/changing-programs.rst

 Changing Programs
 -----------------

+:date: 2013-01-01
+:category: fundamentals
+:summary: "But what does a programmer actually *do*?"

 ..
+TODO Merge with 'adding features'?

+..
 TODO Add to the list of fundamental skills?

 ..
-TODO Litter with appropriate hyperlinks.
+TODO Litter with appropriate hyperlinks, as essays come to exist: 'listen carefully', "user's best interest"

 First, listen carefully to the request for a change.
 Understand deeply why the asker is requesting the change, and exactly what change in behavior they're asking for.

-That requires a deep understanding of the program's current behavior (something the asker may not have themselves).
+That requires a `deep understanding`_ of the program's current behavior (something the asker may not have themselves).

-To achieve that, you must use the program as it currently exists, both for the specified task and other tasks.
+To gain that, you must use the program as it currently exists, both for the specified task and other tasks.

 If it has documentation, read it, to understand the program's overall